tulgakagan/YouTube-bot/README.md

    - Uploads the video to YouTube
    - **Deletes** the local video after a successful upload

-6. If the daily upload limit is reached, the script stops further uploads.
+6. If the daily upload limit via APIs is reached, the script stops further uploads.

 ### Upload-Only Mode:

 If you already have scene videos prepared and only need to upload them, you can use the **upload-only mode**.
 This skips all preprocessing steps and directly uploads the videos.

-Run:
+From the root directory, run:

 ```bash
 python main.py <scenes_directory> --upload-only